 after APK signing - files could be moved around or even recompressed.
 In fact,

-zipalign tool which was part of the build process did exactly
+the zipalign tool which was part of the build process did exactly

 that - it was used to align ZIP entries on correct byte boundaries for improved